StarRocks/starrocks/docs/using_starrocks/query_rewrite_with_materialized_views.md

 ### Aggregation Rollup rewrite

-StarRocks supports rewriting queries with Aggregation Rollup.
+StarRocks supports rewriting queries with Aggregation Rollup, that is, StarRocks can rewrite aggregate queries with a `GROUP BY a` clause using an asynchronous materialized view created with a `GROUP BY a,b` clause.
 For example, the following query can be rewritten using `agg_mv1`:

 ```SQL
 SELECT